CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-issue-and-receipt-by-operation/pick-by-operation.md

 ## Issue to Operation

 - Select the Issue to Operations from the context menu on Manufacturing Order,
-- This menu option will only be displayed if there is an Item linked to an Operation (you can check how to do this here <!-- TODO: Add Link -->),
+- This menu option will only be displayed if there is an Item linked to an Operation (you can check how to do this [here](../../formulations-and-bill-of-materials/production-process/overview.md#manufacturing-order-operation-bind),
 - If an Item is not linked to an Operation, this menu will not be displayed.

   ![Issue for Operations](./media/pick-by-operation/issue-for-operations.webp)